Posted on 21 Dec 2016

-In this article, I would like to show you how to build a Raspberry Media Center with an HDD and enclosure.
-The article will discuss only the hardware I bought and assembled to create it.
+In this article series, I would like to show you how to build a Raspberry Media Center with an HDD and enclosure.
+This article will discuss only the hardware I bought and assembled to create it.
 The name of this Media Center solution is Hector.

 Classic Raspberry Media Centers use 8GB or 16 GB SD cards.
 Once you start using them soon you realize that the space available is not enough to store all media files.
 The first and cheaper option is to buy an HDD to connect to your Raspberry but immediately some issues raise: